displayn/srcds_checker/README.md

 #srcds checker v1

-this is a shell script that will let you run and check Source Dedicated Server (SRCDS) from Valve as a service on your linux mashine.
+this is a shell script that will let you run and check Source Dedicated Server (SRCDS) from Valve as a service on your linux machine.
 ##Requirements

 * monit